How Big Is 33 Inches? A thorough look to Understanding Length and Measurement

 - Television screen diagonal: Some smaller to medium-sized televisions might have a 32 or 33-inch diagonal screen size.
 This helps to relate the length to a familiar electronic device.

 - Length of a yardstick plus additional length: A standard yardstick measures 36 inches.
-Therefore, 33 inches is slightly shorter than a yardstick.
+Which means, 33 inches is slightly shorter than a yardstick.

 33 Inches in Different Contexts